 Teryl-Lynn Foxx

-Around the age of 22 Mr. Terry Sanders made the decision to become Miss Teryl-Lynn Fox.
-When I asked when she first had thoughts of becoming a woman I was shocked to find out that it was not until she was about 20.
+Around the age of 22, Mr. Terry Sanders decided to become Miss Teryl-Lynn Fox.
+When I asked when she first had thoughts of becoming a woman, I was shocked to find out that it was not until she was about 20.
 She said, “I always did girly things but never dreamed of becoming a girl early in life.”

-With fear’s that her transition would create too much drama for her and her family with the school’s administration, Teryl choose to leave teaching and went back to school to become an RN.
-As valedictorian of her class Teryl was shaken when she could not get a job, being passed over by others who finished behind her in class standing.
+With the fear that her transition would create too much drama for her and her family with the school’s administration, Teryl chose to leave teaching and return to school to become an RN.
+As valedictorian of her class, Teryl was shaken when she could not get a job, being passed over by others who finished standing behind her in class.
 Discrimination?
 You do the math.

 “My parents always supported me,” she said, “but never really understood transgender – they were clueless.
-The next morning my mom said over breakfast that if she had not given birth to me as her son she would certainly have thought I was someone’s beautiful daughter… and I cried.
-It was then that my mom understood where my life was going, and began to support it as she saw me become more and more productive in a positive way.”
+The next morning, my mom said over breakfast that if she had not given birth to me as her son, she would certainly have thought I was someone’s beautiful daughter… and I cried.
+It was then that my mom understood where my life was going and began to support it as she saw me become more and more productive positively.”

 It wasn’t long before Teryl was to compete in her first pageant, placing second in the Miss Louisiana pageant.
-She quickly returned the following year to win Miss Louisiana, as well as Miss Mississippi and Miss Continental Tennessee.
-She also placed top five in Miss Gay USA – placing first in the interview segment, and top ten in the Miss Continental National pageant.
+She quickly returned the following year to win Miss Louisiana, Miss Mississippi, and Miss Continental Tennessee.
+She also placed top five in Miss Gay USA, first in the interview segment, and top ten in the Miss Continental National pageant.

-Today Teryl is very involved in New Orleans Mardi Gras each year.
-As one of the most respected TG girls in town she was selected to represent the transgender community for the Planning Board of Louisiana.
-She works as a liaison between the governors office in Baton Rouge and the GLBT community, giving reports on HIV and other community concerns.
+Today, Teryl is very involved in New Orleans Mardi Gras each year.
+As one of the most respected TG girls in town, she was selected to represent the transgender community on the Planning Board of Louisiana.
+She works as a liaison between the governor’s office in Baton Rouge and the GLBT community, giving reports on HIV and other community concerns.
 She has attended several meetings in the state’s capital.

-As Miss Clique Magazine USA, Teryl-Lynn traveled the country and her platform was to educate the public about the transgender community.
-Currently she works during the day for an events company doing administration, planning and decorating.
-This past Easter in New Orleans Teryl-Lynn led the parade in a horse drawn carriage as the honorary Grand Marshall.
+As Miss Clique Magazine USA, Teryl-Lynn traveled the country, and her platform was to educate the public about the transgender community.
+She works during the day for an events company doing administration, planning, and decorating.
+This past Easter in New Orleans, Teryl-Lynn led the parade as the honorary Grand Marshall in a horse-drawn carriage.

-You can still see Teryl-Lynn perform on Wednesday nights in New Orleans at the OZ, and occasionally at other venues as well.
+You can still see Teryl-Lynn perform on Wednesday nights in New Orleans at the OZ and occasionally at other venues.

 I asked Teryl-Lynn what she learned from transitioning.
 “One has to take their time – don’t rush the process, physically, emotionally, or mentally — you must evolve into womanhood”.

-Her only regret she says was that “I did not tell my parents sooner”.
+Her only regret, she says, is that “I did not tell my parents sooner”.

-I have known Teryl-Lynn for over 10 years and she gets more beautiful everyday.
-Her inner beauty comes from her compassion for others and a secure knowledge of who she is as a person.
+I have known Teryl-Lynn for over ten years, and she gets more beautiful daily.
+Her inner beauty comes from her compassion for others and a secure knowledge of her identity.

-On beauty she noted that “God has blessed each one of us with some form of beauty, so if you can focus on the beauty within yourself the road gets easier”.
+She noted, “God has blessed each of us with some form of beauty, so if you can focus on the beauty within yourself, the road gets easier.”

 (PUBLISHED in Transgender Community News 2002)